 - I am keen to donate my body/ brain/ tissue/ organ but my family is not willing

-- I want to know more about tissue (including eye) donation, body donation and organ donation.
+- I want to know more about various types of body/ tissue/ organ donations.
 I want to read/ hear about persons who have actually made such donations

 Body donation is the donation of the whole body after death, for medical research and education.
 (See wikipedia page: http://en.wikipedia.org/wiki/Body_donation)